mabel-dev/opteryx/docs/index.md

 # Overview

-Opteryx is a distributed SQL query engine to query large data sets designed to run in low-cost serverless environments.
+Opteryx is a SQL query engine to query large data sets designed to run in low-cost serverless environments.

 ## Use Cases